Updated Lineup For Next Week’s Episode Of AEW Dynamite (1/28/2026) | PWMania - Wrestling News

 Dynamite will air at its regular time of 8 PM ET on TBS and HBO Max.

+In a highly anticipated singles match, Swerve Strickland will face Andrade El Ídolo from the Don Callis Family.
+Additionally, AEW World Champion MJF is set to make an appearance.

-The Conglomeration’s AEW TNT Champion Mark Briscoe will defend his title against El Clon from the Don Callis Family.
-Additionally, AEW Women’s World Champion Kris Statlander will defend her title against “The Toxic Spider” Thekla from the Triangle of Madness.
+In other matches, AEW TNT Champion Mark Briscoe will defend his title against El Clon, also from the Don Callis Family.
+Furthermore, AEW Women’s World Champion Kris Statlander will defend her title against “The Toxic Spider” Thekla from the Triangle of Madness.

-Also previously announced is a match featuring AEW World Tag Team Champions FTR (Cash Wheeler and Dax “The Axe” Harwood) defending their titles against the Don Callis Family duo of Jake Doyle and Mark Davis.
+Finally, AEW World Tag Team Champions FTR (Cash Wheeler and Dax “The Axe” Harwood) will defend their titles against the Don Callis Family team of Jake Doyle and Mark Davis.

 Join us every Wednesday night at 8 PM Eastern / 7 PM Central for live coverage of AEW Dynamite results.